Costco Japan

 |---|---|---|---|

-| Bulgogi Bake | ¥480 | ~$3.20 | The signature Japan food court item.
-Sweet-savory marinated beef bulgogi, melted cheese, and scallions tucked inside a crispy, golden-baked bread shell.
-Replaces the chicken bake, and honestly?
-It might be better.
-The filling is juicier, with that unmistakable sesame-soy glaze soaking into the bread.
-There is a reason people fly home with a stomach full of these. |
+| Bulgogi Bake | ¥480 | ~$3.20 | Sweet-savory marinated beef bulgogi, melted cheese, and scallions in a crispy baked bread shell.
+Replaces the chicken bake — and might be better. |

-| Clam Chowder (Bread Bowl) | ¥580 | ~$3.90 | New England-style chowder in a hollowed-out sourdough bread bowl.
-Seasonal — shows up during cooler months (roughly October through March).
-Thick, creamy, loaded with clam and potato.
-The bread bowl alone is worth the price. |
+| Clam Chowder (Bread Bowl) | ¥580 | ~$3.90 | New England-style chowder in a sourdough bread bowl.
+Seasonal (Oct–Mar), thick, creamy, loaded with clam and potato. |

 | Teriyaki Chicken Wrap | ¥480 | ~$3.20 | Teriyaki-glazed chicken in a tortilla wrap — sweet and smoky |